 1. There is quite a bit of misunderstanding on various game sites as to the accuracy of WWII Soviet guns.
 This comes about by comparing the dispersion numbers from the Soviet firing tables to the German 50% zone dispersion numbers.
 The Soviet values represent the median deviationof the guns.
 This is equivalent to probable error (w) in the table below.
-To compute the 50% dispersion zone (2w) from the mean dispersion values multiply by 2.
+To compute the 50% dispersion zone (2w) from the median deviation values multiply by 2.

 for 'Mean Deviation'.
 I had the 50% zone as 1.69 times the firing table deviation data.
 I have revised that to 2 times the firing table deviation data.